pmcxs/region-locator/README.md

 ## TODO

 - Supporting multiple data-sources simultaneously
+- Improve performance
-- Support some sort of indexing (Quadtrees, etc) and try to improve performance (although it isn't that bad)
+    - Support some sort of indexing (Quadtrees, etc)
+    - Optimization of the polygons when initially loading them

 - Create tests
 - Organize the projects better